• Skip to primary navigation

 10: Make the chocolate topping.

 The chocolate topping has been poured over the over layers which have been created inside the lined square tin.
-It is ready to go in the fridge.
+It is ready to go into the fridge.

 11: Layer the cookies and the cream in alternate intervals, then pour over the chocolate topping.
 Place into the fridge to set.

-A chilled and set Argentinian chocotorta.
+A chilled and set slice of Argentinian chocotorta.
 The layers are neat, chocolatey and creamy.

 12: Slice and serve.